Welcome on Margriet's site!

 Look at the music above.
 You will see it immediately: the third measure

 isn't ready yet.
-In the original music we see a natural and a sharp, how are
+In the original music we see a natural B and a C sharp, how are

 we going to transpose that in our written music?